Dog Gut Health: The 4 Ways to Restore It Naturally

 For many people, antibiotics aren’t considered “natural”, but your vet may strongly recommend them to treat an infection caused by pathogenic bacteria.
 Most antibiotics are "broad-spectrum" antibiotics, meaning that when they kill the harmful bacteria, they take out the beneficial bacteria as well.
 Antibiotics deplete the microbiome and can cause long-term changes to your dog's microbiome.
 If your dog needs to take antibiotics, it is important that you support and restore your dog’s loss of gut bacteria both during and after treatment by following the advice in the “Add” section above.
 It is important to do a microbiome test of your dog’s gut health after antibiotic treatment to help guide your choices for a fast recovery.

 Bacteriophages, or ‘phages’ for short, are tiny viruses that infect bacteria.
 Phage therapy is the process of introducing phages that specifically target bad bacteria.
 The technology has been around for a century, but has resurfaced due to the decline in global effectiveness of antibiotics.
 Luckily, there is a safe phage therapy available for humans and animals alike who have high levels of E. coli, which happens to be one of the most common bacterial overgrowth issues observed in dog guts.
-Gut Maintenance Plus capsules contain four different phages that kill E. coli, in addition to other beneficial ingredients for gut health.
+Gut Maintenance Plus capsules contain four different phages that kill E. coli, in addition to other beneficial prebiotics and probiotics for dogs to improve gut health.

 When combating harmful bacteria, antibiotics are not the only answer.